Overview

-Embarking on a Zambian safari offers a thrilling and authentic wildlife experience.
-Zambia is known for its remote and less commercialized safari environments.
-It is renowned as one of the best places in Africa to experience nature in its rawest form, with abundant wildlife and spectacular landscapes.
-Zambia is the birthplace of walking safaris.
-Nothing beats the feeling of Africa under your feet!
+Setting off on a Zambian safari offers an authentic wildlife experience, known for its remote, less commercialized environments.
+It’s one of Africa’s premier destinations to experience nature in its raw form, boasting abundant wildlife and stunning landscapes.
+Zambia pioneered walking safaris; nothing beats feeling Africa under your feet!
 Zambia shares the famous Victoria Falls with its neighbor, Zimbabwe.
 Victoria Falls may not be the highest falls on the planet, but they are the widest and deserve their status as one of the original Seven Wonders of the World.
-On this trip, you'll experience them from both sides!
-We will spend three nights at Livingstone, the home of Victoria Falls, or as the locals call it, "Mosi oa Tunya" or “The Smoke that Thunders.”
-Next, we are off to Lower Zambezi National Park, which spans over 4,000 sq km along the northwestern bank of the Zambezi River.
-Lower Zambezi is an unspoiled natural haven.
-The reserve disappears into the escarpment of the valley, but the flat floodplains along the riverfront make for spectacular game drives.
-They reveal a wild and wonderful world bustling with birds and open plains filled with wildebeest, zebra, and buffalo.
+On this trip, we'll experience them from both sides!
+We will spend three nights in Livingstone, the home of Victoria Falls, or as the locals call it, "Mosi oa Tunya" or “The Smoke that Thunders.”
+Next, we visit Lower Zambezi National Park, covering over 4,000 sq km along the northwest bank of the Zambezi River.
+It's an untouched sanctuary with floodplains offering spectacular game drives that reveal a vibrant world with birds, wildebeest, zebra, and buffalo.
+If you're ready for a trip filled with connection, awe, and experiences you’ll talk about for years to come, we’d love to have you join us.
+Let’s make these memories together.

 Previous